-Wall Street is nervous about a trade war: Dow sinks 300 points
+Wall Street is nervous about a trade war: Dow sinks 400 points

 Trade war fears are rattling Wall Street as President Trump prepares a crackdown on China.

-The Dow dropped more than 300 points at Thursday's opening bell, underlining growing concerns among investors about looming tariffs on China.
-The S&P 500 and Nasdaq lost more than 1% apiece.
+The Dow dropped more than 400 points, or 1.6%, on Thursday, underlining growing concerns among investors about looming tariffs on China.
+The S&P 500 and Nasdaq lost more than 1.3% apiece.

 "A global trade war, whether it's real or perceived, is what's weighing on the market," said Ian Winer, head of equities at Wedbush Securities.
 "There's this huge uncertainty now.
 If China decides to get tough on agriculture or anything else, that will really spook people."